We are over 4,000 strong, living around the country and across the globe.

 This is our legacy.

-Je Banach comes to The Ethel Walker School with experience in the fields of education and development, law, and arts and culture.
+Je Banach joined The Ethel Walker School in 2013 with experience in the fields of education and development, law, and arts and culture.
 She received her BA from Manhattanville College, majoring in English (with a concentration in writing), philosophy, and religion.
 In addition to her work as Campaign & Prospect Research Manager, she is also a practicing writer.
 A recipient of the New Boston Fund Fellowship in Fiction, Je has written for many academic and popular venues, including The Paris Review, Granta, Bookforum, Oxford University Press, Publishers Weekly, and PEN.
 She is the author of teaching and reading guides to works of fiction and non-fiction for Penguin Random House, Houghton Mifflin Harcourt, and Simon & Schuster.
 Most recently, she wrote guides to Ian McEwan’s Sweet Tooth, Salman Rushdie’s Luka and the Fire of Life, and the Dalai Lama’s Beyond Religion.
 She was also a longtime contributor to Harold Bloom’s literary series.
 In 2013, Je was awarded the state’s Artist Fellowship for Prose by the CT Office of the Arts.
 She is currently a member of the Residential Faculty in Fiction at the Yale Writers’ Conference.Read Full Profile

 Allie Harris '13